PlatosTwin/lt100/docs/index.markdown

 [^1]: But, it turns out that we _can_ say the same thing for ridgelines!
 See <a href="https://academic.oup.com/comnet/article-abstract/8/1/cnz017/5485907" target="_blank">here</a> for an interesting 2019 paper on this.
 Lay reporting on this paper is available <a href="https://phys.org/news/2019-06-universal-beauty-mountains-graphs.html" target="_blank">here</a>.
 [^2]: I've resampled the courses so that waypoints are roughly 10 feet apart as measured along a <a href="https://en.wikipedia.org/wiki/Geodesic" target="_blank">geodesic</a>.
 (I used different course profiles to create the cumulative loss/gain chart, as waypoint-to-waypoint cumulative loss/gain on waypoints spaced 10 feet would overexeggerate substantially.)
 Note, however, that _geodesic distance_ is not the same as _Euclidean distance_, which is what we're after here.
 Indeed, the length of the ruler—i.e., the Euclidean distance—between any two points $$p_1(x, y)$$ and $$p_2(x, y)$$, where $$x$$ is the geodesic from the starting point and $$y$$ is the elevation, is $$d = \sqrt{(x_1 - x_2)^2 + (y_1 - y_2)^2}$$.
 A shorter distance between waypoints would in principle lead to a more accurate measurement of the fractal dimension, but at some point uncertainty in elevation data will stall out any improvement that would otherwise be gained from finer and finer waypoint placements.
 [^3]: We're limited to looking at _finishers_ rather than _entrants_ because Athlinks does not have split data prior to 2017—since outside of 2017 to 2024 and 1999 to 2001, Athlinks was not the time keeper for the race.
 (And for 1999, 2000, and 2001, Athlinks does not have split data.)
 This means that all we get for 1983 to 2016 is a list of finishers.
 [^4]: Technically splits data goes back to 2017, but 2017 and 2018 data is messy, so I've chosen to exclude it from these views.
+It's also worth noting that I've normalized aid station distances based on the predominant distances in the sample—e.g., in 2024 Half Pipe In is reported as being located at 70.3, whereas in all prior years it is reported at 71.1, so 71.1 is the value that I show on the x axis.
+All split times, however, use the reported distance for the given year, without normalization.
 [^5]: The lower and upper fences are positioned at &#177; 1.5x the interquartile range (75th percentile - 25 percentile).
 [^6]: This assumes—I think reasonably—that whatever passing goes on does not materially affect where a runner is relative to the rest of the pack.
 E.g., this assumes that the runners we identified as fast and median at 12.8 miles are roughly still near the lower fence and the median at mile 87.8.
 [^7]: There is undoubtedly some noise in these figures—e.g., I find it unlikely that someone jumped 351 places—but they should be correct at least directionally.